-The table below lists yearly total Spring Training attendance (at all sites) since 1975.
-Figures from 2006 through 2022 are from the MLB Information and Stats Reporting Systems.
+The table below lists yearly total Spring Training attendance (at all sites) since 1975 for games when Major League teams played each other.
+Figures from 2006 through 2024 are from the MLB Information and Stats Reporting Systems.
 Data from 1975 through 2005 was published by the Website of 'Spring Training Magazine.'
 Attendance for 1978 was unavailable.
 Record-highs are shown in bold.
-Work stoppages caused a reduction in the number of Spring Training games in 1995, 1990, and 1976.
+Work stoppages caused a reduction in the number of Spring Training games in 2022, 1995, 1990, and 1976.